spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 ## Adjust environment infrastructure

-It is not safe to expose MerchantPortal next to the Back Office — MerchantPortal *must not have* OS, DNS name, VirtualHost settings, FileSystem, and service credentials shared with Zed.
+It's not safe to expose `MerchantPortal` next to the Back Office. `MerchantPortal` *must not have* OS, DNS name, VirtualHost settings, FileSystem, and service credentials shared with Zed.

 ### 1) Set up a new virtual machine/docker container dedicated to MerchantPortal

-MerchantPortal *must be* placed into its own private subnet.
+`MerchantPortal` *must be* placed into its own private subnet.

-MerchantPortal *must have* access to the following:
+`MerchantPortal` *must have* access to the following:

 - Primary Database
 - Message broker

-MerchantPortal *must not have* access to the following:
+`MerchantPortal` *must not have* access to the following:

 - Search and Storage
 - Gateway